Wharf Street – 1100 Block

 - City of Victoria Heritage Advisory Committee Meeting – 2012 [note: PDF]

 Emily Carr’s reminiscences of her Victoria childhood, in her 1940’s bestseller The Book of Small, contain an excellent description of this section of Wharf Street and her father’s business premises, now 1107 Wharf Street, during Emily’s childhood in the 1870’s and 1880’s:

 “My father [Richard Carr] was a wholesale importer of provisions, wines and cigars.
 His store was down on Wharf Street among other wholesale places.
 The part of Wharf Street where father’s store stood had only one side.
-In front of the store was a great hole where the bank of the shoreline had been dug out to build wharves and sheds. [note: the “great hole” is now the parking lot on the west side of Wharf Street.]
-You could look over the top of these to the Songhees Indian Reserve on the opposite side of the Harbour.
+In front of the store was a great hole where the bank of the shoreline had been dug out to build wharves and sheds. [note: the “great hole” is now the parking lot on the west side of Wharf Street.
+It is the Fort Victoria National Historic Site] You could look over the top of these to the Songhees Indian Reserve on the opposite side of the Harbour.
 To one side of the hole stood the Hudson’s Bay Company store [since demolished] – a long, low building with a verandah.
 The Indians came across the Harbour in their dugout canoes to trade at the store.

 The inside of Father’s store was deep and dark.
 Cases, crates, and barrels stood piled on top of another right up to the ceiling, with just a narrow lane running down the middle and ending in what was called “the yard” – not a yard at all, only a strong, rough board shed filled with ‘empties’ and cats.
 There were no windows; the cats crawled in and out of the ‘empties’ hunting for rats, their eyes shining in the black……